ddossot/NxBRE/NxBRE3/README.txt

   * Improved adapter load method to allow sharing (feature request 1710153).

   * Added event context to allow discovering the facts and implication at the origin of the event (feature request 1657420).

+  * Added properties to get an enumeration of the queries and implications in the engine (feature request 1786544).